-Senior Non-Preferred Notes (being those Notes identified as Senior Non-Preferred Notes in the relevant Pricing Supplement) will constitute direct, unconditional, unsecured and senior (chirographaires) obligations of the Issuer ranking as Senior Non-Preferred Obligations and rank and will rank equally and rateably without any preference or priority among themselves and:
+Senior Non-Preferred Notes will constitute direct, unconditional, unsecured and senior (chirographaires) obligations of the Issuer ranking as Senior Non-Preferred Obligations and rank and will rank equally and rateably without any preference or priority among themselves and:

-- i. pari passu with all other present or future Senior Non-Preferred Obligations of the Issuer; - ii. junior to all present or future Senior Preferred Obligations of the Issuer; and - iii. senior to all present or future subordinated obligations of the Issuer (including any subordinated Notes) and any obligations ranking pari passu or junior to subordinated obligations of the Issuer.
+- i. pari passu with all other present or future Senior Non-Preferred Obligations of the Issuer; - ii. junior to all present or future Senior Preferred Obligations of the Issuer; and - iii. senior to all present or future subordinated obligations of the Issuer and any obligations ranking pari passu or junior to subordinated obligations of the Issuer.